zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-config-common.md

 ```
 where:

-* **baseUrl** ( In case of XML configuration baseUrl is decomposed into the following basic URL parts: hostname (and ipAddress) and port.
-        XML Paths:
-        - hostname - /instance/hostname
-        - ipAddr   - /instance/ipAddr
-        - port     - /instance/port
-       )
+* **baseUrl**

     specifies the base URL pointing to your service.

+    In XML configuration, the baseUrl is decomposed into the following basic URL parts: hostname, ipAddress and port using the corresponding XML paths:
+    - **hostname**: /instance/hostname
+    - **ipAddr**: /instance/ipAddr
+    - **port**: /instance/port

     **Examples:**
     * `http://host:port/servicename` for HTTP service
     * `https://host:port/servicename` for HTTPS service